RobTillaart/fast_math/README.md

 |  i % 10    |  38.2  |   1.0   |
 |  i / 10    |  38.1  |   1.0   |
 |  divmod10  |   9.1  |   4.1   |

+For every element of N (natural numbers) one could develop a divmodN() function.

 ### PING